The Association was created at the initiative of researchers during the Faro Conference in 2012.

-The society AWRANA has been officially registered as an international non-profit organisation
+The Society AWRANA was officially registered as an international non-profit organisation

-From 1st July 2019, the current AWRANA Executive Board is in office.
-It is made up of the following members, as published in the Belgisch Staatsblad:
+From 15th of April 2022, the current AWRANA Executive Board is in office.
+It is made up of the following members:

 The society is called “The Association of Archaeological Wear and Residue Analysts”.
 Its acronym is “AWRANA”.
 The association promotes the broad field of research that investigates the function of tools and other artefacts.
 It aims to stimulate communication and scientific cooperation between scientists, and to improve public understanding of past human cultures.
 Contributing scientific disciplines typically include microwear, residues, microscopy, spectroscopy, spectrometry, archaeo-chemistry, palaeo-botany, palaeo-zoology, forensic science and DNA studies.

-The official address of AWRANA is located XX, Belgium (legal area of Leuven).
-The Society is to be registered as such.
+The official address of AWRANA is currently located in Paris, France.
 The board may decide to re-locate the official address of the society.
 When European legislation to cover societies and private charities is enacted, AWRANA will be governed by European law.

 Objectives of AWRANA